-The rooms begin at 2,260 square feet in size, and each of them has a private pool, an expansive terrace, a king-size bed, a gigantic outdoor terrace, a spacious open plan with separate living and sleeping areas, Wi-Fi, a TV, and luxurious amenities.
+The rooms begin at 2,260 square feet in size, and each of them has a king-size bed, a gigantic outdoor terrace, a spacious open plan with separate living and sleeping areas, Wi-Fi, a TV, and luxurious amenities.

-Regardless of which room you reserve, each of the standalone pavilions has a private terrace and plunge pool.
+Regardless of which room you reserve, each of the standalone pavilions has an expansive private terrace and plunge pool.

 The lavish resort has multiple eateries (Greek, Japanese, and international), an amphitheater, a yoga studio, a private beach club, and, of course, a luxurious, ~30,000-square-foot spa.

 The adventures and experiences at Amanzoe range from cruising the Aegean Sea aboard one of Amanzoe’s high-speed watercraft to exploring UNESCO-protected ruins, sampling the region’s most famous delicacies, and even learning about the art of beekeeping with a curated outing to the Bairaktaris family apiary!

 The average standard room rate is $1,600 per night, but it can range from $1,000 to $3,000 per night.
 For the entry-level room, you’ll want to look for the Pool Pavilion.

 Located in Indrakila, Amankila is a luxurious getaway in Bali with access to black sand beaches and opulent suites overlooking the Lombok Strait.

 A spiritual sanctuary located on a lush hillside with freestanding suites and a secluded location, Amankila offers freestanding bungalows, each of which has a terrace, sea views, a 4-poster bed, Wi-Fi, and more.